minio/docs/source/administration/batch-framework.rst

 ~~~~~~~~~

 Use the ``replicate`` job type to create a batch job that replicates objects from one MinIO deployment to another MinIO target.

+The access to objects and buckets for the replicate process may be restricted by the credentials you provide in the YAML for either the source or target destinations.

 .. versionadded:: MinIO Server RELEASE.2023-05-04T21-44-30Z